Skip to main content

 Common Options

-Every HTTP client has the same handful of knobs.
-Timeouts, redirects, retries, default headers, cookies.
+Every HTTP client exposes the same handful of knobs: timeouts, redirects, retries, default headers, cookies.
 This page covers those for httpcloak.
-Nothing fancy, just the everyday stuff you'll reach for in week one.
+The full option surface lives in Reference: Options.

 Timeout

-WithSessionTimeout is the default timeout for every request on the session.
-You can override it per-request via the Timeout field on Request (or the timeout kwarg on the bindings).
+WithSessionTimeout sets the default timeout for every request on the session.
+Per-request overrides go through the Timeout field on Request in Go, or the timeout kwarg in the bindings.

 The session timeout covers the whole request: DNS, connect, TLS handshake, request send, response read.
-It doesn't cover reading the body once Get/Do has returned.
-You handle that yourself.
+It does not cover reading the body once Get or Do has returned.
+The body read is on you.

 sess := httpcloak.NewSession("chrome-latest",